nrademacher/react-starter/README.md

 This is a simple, light-weight boilerplate for getting started quickly with a new web development project.

-The idea is to enable you to dive right in on a project idea without having to spend any time/energy on setup and config, yet with all the essential
+The idea is to be able to dive right in on a project idea without having to spend any time/energy on setup and config, yet with all the essential
 DX features, such as hot reloading and optimized production builds.

+You're also not locked into any JavaScript framework (or using the language at all), but with commands like `yarn setup:react` you can easily set one up.

-**Disclaimer**: This is an early version and mostly catering to my own purposes for now.
+**Disclaimer**: This is an early version and mostly catering to my own learning purposes for now.

 ### Getting Started